SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Experiment Results

-\paragraph{\texttt{SPARE} is Computationally Efficient and Competitive with MCTS Methods.} Monte Carlo Tree Search (MCTS)-based automatic annotations~\cite{wang-etal-2024-math,wang-etal-2024-multi-step,rest-mcts-zhang-2024} have recently proven effective for process supervision.
-To facilitate a comparison with MCTS-based methods, we report results on the GSM8K and Math-500 datasets using Math-Shepherd~\cite{wang-etal-2024-math} and \texttt{SPARE}-PRM in Table~\ref{tab:mcts_comparison}.
-For a direct comparison, we adopt the same experimental settings used in Math-Shepherd, employing the Mistral-7B: MetaMATH generator with 256 sampled outputs.
-Verifier performance is also reported for both Math-Shepherd and \texttt{SPARE}-PRM using the Mistral-7B model.
-With weighted aggregation, \texttt{SPARE}-PRM slightly outperforms Math-Shepherd on GSM8K and achieves comparable results on Math-500.
-Both methods outperform baselines such as self-consistency and ORM.
+\paragraph{\texttt{SPARE} is Compute-Efficient and Competitive with MCTS Methods.} For direct comparison with MCTS-based approaches, we follow the experimental setup of Math-Shepherd~\cite{wang-etal-2024-math}, using Mistral-7B:MetaMATH for solution generation (256 samples) and a Mistral-7B-based PRM for \texttt{SPARE}.
+As shown in Table~\ref{tab:mcts_comparison}, \texttt{SPARE}-PRM slightly outperforms Math-Shepherd on GSM8K and performs comparably on Math-500 under weighted aggregation.
+Both methods surpass standard baselines such as self-consistency and ORM.

-However, under identical compute setting (Appendix~\ref{sec:compute_infra}), the MCTS-based annotation framework of Math-Shepherd is 2.6 times slower than \texttt{SPARE}, with \texttt{SPARE} completing the annotation process in just 38\% of the time.
-This efficiency stems from \texttt{SPARE}’s single-pass annotation process, in contrast to MCTS-based methods that require extensive search and repeated model inference at each step.
-Minimizing inference for annotation will be particularly advantageous when using commercially-hosted or proprietary models, where completion tokens incur higher costs than input tokens, making \texttt{SPARE}’s single-pass, completion-light evaluation even more cost-efficient.
-As a result, \texttt{SPARE} is particularly well-suited for large-scale deployments and scenarios with constrained resources.

-\paragraph{Comparison of \texttt{SPARE} with Manual Step Annotations.} We evaluated the accuracy of \texttt{SPARE} annotations on 56 manually annotated examples from the MATH dataset, balanced for final answer correctness and covering all seven topics.
-We used 5-shot setting with the LLaMA-3-8B model, excluding the target example from in-context exemplars to avoid data leakage.
-For each instance, exemplars were randomly sampled, and annotations were repeated ten times.
-Comparing \texttt{SPARE} annotations to manual labels, we observed 76.9\% accuracy for steps with single-step alignment and 73\% for those requiring multi-step alignment.
-Despite a slight decrease for multi-step cases, these results demonstrate \texttt{SPARE}’s strong capability in capturing complex reasoning and validate its robustness across topics and multiple runs.

-A class-wise precision recall is also presented in Figure~\ref{fig:manual_comparison}.
-We observe the recall of correct steps and precision of incorrect steps to be high (>80\%) in both single-step and multi-step alignment scenarios.
-In comparison, the observed drop in precision for correct steps and recall for incorrect steps across both single- and multi-step scenarios indicates a more permissive and lenient annotation behavior by the LLM.